 Welcome to our website from all of our Northern Ohio Opera League members.

 Mission and Purpose of NOOL (Northern Ohio Opera League)

 Communities need active arts and sports programs to enhance the overall living environment.
-Cleveland's past has a history of loss including the Ballet, Brown's Football, various hockey and soccer teams, Cleveland Opera, Red the Orchestra, Lyric Opera and more.
-Other institutions have gone through perilous financial times including the Cleveland Orchestra.
 NOOL is dedicated in helping Opera through its own programs, events and benefits.
 We use local talent to help them remain active in their own art form.
-Help us help our community.
-You can support the effort with donations but it is far more fun attending our programs to enjoy quality music, meeting new people and yes may be even becoming active by joining with our members putting the programs together and getting the satisfaction of keeping alive the Arts in Cleveland.
+Help us help our community learn and enjoy this high art form.
+You can support the effort with ads or donations but it is far more fun attending our programs to enjoy quality music, meeting new people and yes maybe even becoming active by joining with our members putting the programs together and getting the satisfaction of keeping alive the Arts in Cleveland.
 Bravo, Brava!

 Opera On The Playbill

 Opera Circle: Madam Butterfly

 The Ohio Theatre, PlayhouseSquare 1511 Euclid Avenue Cleveland OH 44115

 About the Production

 Opera Circle returns to PlayhouseSquare with a full-scale production of this magnificent work, in which the tragic love story of a beautiful Japanese girl and a US naval officer is brought to life through magnificent music.
 This opera classic will feature soloists, chorus, orchestra, costumes, staging, and supertitles.